 MUSC 134: Introduction to Music History: Style and Genre

 The remaining 16 credits are to be chosen from among MUR courses numbered 104, 109, 113, or higher, and/or Eastman School of Music courses numbered 200 or higher.
-No more than eight credits can be from studio instruction or ensembles combined.
+No more than eight credits can be from studio instruction, class lessons or ensembles combined.

 The department offers ten different music clusters, all of which are in the humanities division.

 This cluster explores Western art and music from a variety of perspectives, including music theory, history, and criticism.
 Students will be placed in the appropriate level of theory class using the information on the music theory placement page and the results of the placement test.